Rahul-Rajbhandari/Meme-Generator/README.md

 <h2 align="center">Hi 👋, I'm Rahul Rajbhandari</h2>

-The name of this project is given Meme Generator, but we have 4 different generator which generates the following:
+The name of this project is given Meme Generator, but we have 4 different generator which generates the following :

 1. Memes
 2. Jokes